nico-amsterdam/nico-amsterdam.github.io/index.md

 But climate change looks the most devastating.
 Some things we can see coming, so we should act.
 When do we finally react and change our habbits?
-It's not only politics, it's also the things we do or don't do, the stuff we buy or through away.
+It's not only politics, it's also the things we do or don't do, the stuff we buy or throw away.
 I guess, most people are in some state of denial.
 If you are poor, you don't have the means, if you are rich, you don't have the incentive.

 ## Short horror story